Miraclexy/Quantitative-Analysis-Projects/README.md

 **8. hedge ratios for spread trading**

-Show the potential problem about calculation hedge ratio in spread trading using OLS regression and point out a better way to do that which makes the hedge ratio symmetrica.
+Show the potential problem when calculating hedge ratio in spread trading using OLS regression and point out a better way to do that which makes the hedge ratio symmetrica.